-Without prejudice to the above, compliance risk management is an integral part of business activity of the Company, and is not only the responsibility of the Compliance function.
+Without prejudice to the above, the Company maintains control and supervision processes carried out by the compliance officer, including periodic compliance surveys, however, compliance risk management is an integral part of business activity of the Company, and is not only the responsibility of the Compliance function.
 Business lines bear considerable responsibility for compliance and take active part in the management and mitigation of compliance exposure in the Company.
 The Company is routinely active to integrate statutory provisions to prevent exposure to compliance risks.